apache/celix/dependency_manager/readme.md

 For more information examples please see

-- [Best practices](../documents/best_practices/readme.md): A introduction how to work with services using the dependency manager
 - [The Dependency Manager API](public/include): The dependency manager header files
-- [Best practice example](../examples/best_practice_example): A best practice example (also refered to in the Best practices documentation
+- [Getting Started: Using Service with C](../documents/getting_started/using_services_with_c.md): A introduction how to work with services using the dependency manager
 - [Dm example](../examples/dm_example): A DM example.